 MATH235.
 DIFFERENTIAL EQUATIONS HONORS.
 3.0 Semester Hrs.
-Equivalent with MACS325,
+Equivalent with MACS325.

-(II) Same topics as those covered in MATH225 but with additional material and problems.
-Prerequisite: Grade of C- or better in MATH112 or MATH122 or Concurrent Enrollment in MATH113.
+(I, II) Same topics as those covered in MATH225 but with additional material and problems.
+3 hours lecture; 3 semester hours.
+Prerequisites: Grade of B- or better in MATH112 or MATH 113 or MATH122, or concurrent enrollment in MATH113 for new students with pending AP or transfer credit for Calculus II.
 3 hours lecture; 3 semester hours.

-MATH298.
-SPECIAL TOPICS.
-1-6 Semester Hr.
+MATH298, SPECIAL TOPICS, 1-6 Semester Hr.